zuplo/brandicons/README.md

 A copy of heroicons but with brand's logos.
 Good place to find brand vectors is here: https://www.vectorlogo.zone/

-Source code licensed under MIT, all logos are Copyright their respective brands.

 ## Basic Usage

 The quickest way to use these icons is to simply copy the source for the icon you need from [optimized](https://github.com/zuplo/brandicons/tree/main/optimized) and inline it directly into your HTML: